 It can be unfairly hard to get noticed when you’re a good restaurant in a hotel.
-All too often hotel restaurants are lazy affairs that rely on the perception of captive audience to get by, but in York the Park restaurant at Marmaduke’s has made a name for itself independent of the boutique hotel in which it resides and The Hudson in the Grand Hotel is also in the position of needing to ensure it pushes its elbows out from under the five star wings of the Grand Hotel and makes its presence felt in York’s wider food scene.
+All too often hotel restaurants are lazy affairs that rely on the perception of captive audience to get by, but in York the Park restaurant at Marmaduke’s has made a name for itself independent of the boutique hotel in which it resides and Hudson’s at the Grand in the Grand Hotel is also in the position of needing to ensure it pushes its elbows out from under the five star wings of the Grand Hotel and makes its presence felt in York’s wider food scene.
 To that end, there’s an offer this month on the tasting menu which we were lucky enough to be asked to sample.
 Two people can enjoy for the regular price of £65; for £32.50 a head that should be improbably good value.

 The Grand is an undeniably lovely building and wonderful place to relax, with a very nicely appointed bar to enjoy.
 If you’re interested in the building itself then keep an eye out for Residents’ Weekend in January; they’ve historically run tours that let you have a good old nosey round.
-Once you’re past the reception and bar, you’ll find yourself at Hudson’s ready to be seated and allow the flow of seven courses to begin.
+Once you’re past the reception and bar, you’ll find yourself at Hudson’s at the Grand ready to be seated and allow the flow of seven courses to begin.

 We dined on a Monday evening and found the restaurant fairly quiet, though not stiflingly so, but without the slightly snooty atmosphere that can pollute higher end dining rooms.
 It doesn’t take long to say ‘two tasting menus’ so ordering was predictably quick before an amuse bouche arrived of squid ink crackers with fish roe and cubed apple served on a pebble.
 The crackers were dramatically black and offset nicely by the salty roe, while given variety of texture by the apple cubes that demonstrated excellent knife skills by their uniformity.